What is CCleaner, and is it safe for your Mac?

 Is CCleaner safe for your Mac?

 Many Windows users have already confirmed the effectiveness of CCleaner over the years.
 The tool is indeed great for keeping your PC safe and sound.
-Still, as the CCleaner for Mac covers slightly different functionality and deals with the entirely different operating system, it’s wise to doubt its safety.
+Still, as the CCleaner for Mac covers slightly different functionality and deals with an entirely different operating system, it’s wise to doubt its safety.

 Although the questions about CCleaner safety are common among users, there is no reason to think that the software will do any harm to your Mac.
 It doesn’t remove anything except you tell it to do so.
 Of course, when you run a scan, you may see that some files are checked automatically and ready to be removed.
-But, you can always exclude them from the list and keep the items for as long as you need them.
+But you can always exclude them from the list and keep the items for as long as you need them.

 CCleaner is a minimal yet powerful cleaning software that does what it says.
 The price for CCleaner Professional is quite reasonable.
 Although the free version provides you with only essential basic features, it can be enough for you if your initial purpose is to clean your Mac from unnecessary files.